alibagheri-98/Designing-Charging-Hub/README.md

 ## Note:
 - The report of my internship is in the "Report" folder.
+- The simulations are in the "Simulation" folder.
 - I received a "V_G" (Very Good) grade for my internship.
 - My university supervisor for this internship was Dr. Zolghadri
+- As per Sharif University of Technology's guidelines, internship reports should be in Persian.
+If you are interested in learning more about this project but are not proficient in Persian, please don't hesitate to reach out to me.
+We can arrange a meeting, and I will be happy to explain the project to you.
+You can contact me at [bagheri9877@gmail.com](bagheri9877@gmail.com).